-There are few experiences that compare to a relaxing bath after a long day.
-As you slip your body into the hot water and lie your head back, that moment can certainly fade any stress away.
+Few experiences compare to a relaxing bath after a long, stressful day.
+As you slip your body into the hot water and lay your head back, that feeling can certainly fade any remaining stress away [source].
 Why not embrace this glorious moment by also helping to detoxify your body and soften your skin?

 It’s not just for happy hour!
 Both the anti-aging properties and the polyphenols in alcohol can reduce inflammation and redness.
 Try a red wine bath soak or a bubbly champagne bath to reap the benefits.
 Just make sure to rinse off well when you’re done!

-If you’re battling headaches or need a good detox bath, ginger (fresh grated or ground) is just the ingredient you’ll need.
+If you’re battling headaches or need a good detox bath, ginger (freshly grated or ground) is just the ingredient you’ll need.
 It causes toxins to be released through sweat and will leave you feeling cleansed.
-It also helps you sweat out aches from a cold or flu, and clears up chest and nasal congestion.
+It also helps you sweat out aches from a cold or flu, and clears up chest and nasal congestion [source].
 Note that ginger can cause sensitive skin to react, so test it on your skin first

 4. Essential Oils

 The perfect way to tailor your bath for your needs, this guide to essential oils for gorgeous skin is the key!
 Lavender, rose, vetiver, chamomile, or sandalwood essential oils will help calm you down after a long day.

 You can add essential oils to bath salts for their aromatherapy benefits.
 If you want to add them to your bath, they will need to be diluted in a carrier oil or emulsifier first.
 All the instructions you need for doing that can be found here.

 6. Coconut Oil